tridactyl/tridactyl/readme.md

 -   `gU` — go to the root domain of the current URL
 -   `gr` — open Firefox reader mode (note: Tridactyl will not work in this mode)
 -   `zi`/`zo`/`zz` — zoom in/out/reset zoom
+-   `<C-f>`/`<C-b>` — jump to the next/previous part of the page

 #### Find mode

-Find mode is still incomplete and uses the built-in Firefox search.
+Find mode is still incomplete and uses the Firefox feature "Quick Find".
 This will be improved eventually.

 -   `/` — open the find search box
--   `C-g`/`C-G` — find the next/previous instance of the last find operation (note: these are the standard Firefox shortcuts)
+-   `<C-g>`/`<C-G>` — find the next/previous instance of the last find operation (note: these are the standard Firefox shortcuts)

+Please note that Tridactyl overrides Firefox's `<C-f>` search, replacing it with a binding to go to the next part of the page.
+If you want to be able to use `<C-f>` again to search for things, use `unbind <C-f>`.

 #### Bookmarks and quickmarks